Koki Kitahara: All Japan Pro Wrestling (1988–1990)

 Kitahara began as a trainee for Japan Pro-Wrestling in 1987.
 After the promotion dissolved, he transferred to All Japan Pro Wrestling and trained under Genichiro Tenryu.
 He made his debut on April 8, 1988, against Mitsuo Momota.
 He was part of Tenryu's Revolution stable.
 After spending nearly a year floundering in the opening and mid-card matches, Kitahara left for Canada in March 1989.

 When he arrived in Canada, he joined Stu Hart's Stampede Wrestling in Calgary, where he used the ring name Sumo Hara.
-On July 4, Kitahara was involved in a car accident near Jasper, Alberta, which he escaped uninjured.
+On July 4, Kitahara was involved in a car accident near Jasper, Alberta, while riding in a car with Ross Hart, Davey Boy Smith, Jason the Terrible and Chris Benoit, which he escaped with a minor shoulder injury.
 In August 1989, Kitahara won his first championship, the Stampede International Tag Team Championship with fellow Japanese wrestler Kensuke Sasaki.
 The two held the championship for more than a month before losing them to The Blackhearts.
 After Stampede shut down in December 1989, he returned to Japan in February 1990.

 Upon returning to AJPW, Kitahara was finally finding his niche, but was cut short the summer of 1990, when Kitahara joined his mentor Tenryu and Megane Super.
 After leaving AJPW, Kitahara would make a brief return to Canada to wrestle for the Canadian National Wrestling Alliance as Sumo Hara, before returning to Japan for the new promotion.